 It is important to adjust the choke gradually.
 Abruptly opening or closing the choke can disrupt the air-fuel mixture balance and result in engine stalling or rough running.
 Be patient and introduce changes gradually.

-Can use the choke incorrectly damage the generator?
+Can using the choke incorrectly damage the generator?

 While using the choke incorrectly may not directly damage the generator, it can lead to starting issues, poor performance, and increased fuel consumption.
 It’s important to follow proper choke usage guidelines to ensure optimal generator operation.